-This course will provide students an overview of the criminal justice judicial system and its processes.
+Provides students an overview of the criminal justice judicial system and its processes.
 It examines the courtroom work group, the trial process and challenges to the process.
-The course also reviews the juvenile court system and its differences from the adult judicial system.
+Will review the juvenile court system and its differences from the adult judicial system.